ACOLA Report highlights investment needed to fix Australian research careers

-Rea said the NTEU plans to bargain and campaign on job security issues in 2013.
+McGowan said the NTEU drew attention to these workforce issues during the Howe Inquiry into Insecure Work in 2012 and plans to bargaining and campaigning on job security issues in 2013.

-"The problem is endemic and the sector needs significant workforce investment to fix this problem,” she said.
+“The real story, however,” McGowan said, “is that the problem is endemic and the sector needs significant workforce investment to fix this problem.

 “We agree that as a nation we need a greater investment in the system – more funding for fellowships and grants; more funding for universities so they can ‘carry’ researchers over the lean times between winning grants; more time to allow early career researchers to publish and establish themselves; and more support to reduce workloads in the mature stages of a career.”

 According to the ACOLA report, the worst thing about a career in research was “too much reliance on short term contracts” with 83% of the survey group choosing this option irrespective of discipline, age, gender or institution.
 This stood well above any of the other options for the worst thing about a research career, although workloads and lack of career path were the two other key concerns pinpointed.

 “This report highlights that it is not only PhD graduates who are facing career bottlenecks.
 Researchers in the university sector face insecure employment conditions throughout their careers,” McGowan said.